 If your passport describes you as a British Citizen or a British Subject with Right of Abode in the United Kingdom, you don’t need a visa to enter Spain.
 If you have another type of British nationality, you should check entry requirements with their nearest Spanish Embassy or Consulate.

-Your passport should be valid for the proposed duration of your stay.
-No additional period of validity beyond this is required.
+Your passport should be valid for the proposed duration of your stay; you don’t need any additional period of validity on your passport beyond this.
 This applies to the whole of Spain, including the Canary Islands and the Balearic Islands (Majorca, Menorca, Ibiza and Formentera).

 The Spanish authorities have confirmed they will accept British passports extended by 12 months by British Embassies and Consulates under additional measures put in place in mid-2014.